martinv13/xml2db/docs/index.md

 Then, it allows parsing and loading XML files into the database, and getting them back from the database into XML format if needed.

+It can be useful in the context of an [Extract, Load, Transform](https://docs.getdbt.com/terms/elt) data pipeline pattern as it allows loading XML files into a relational data model which is very close from the source data, yet easy to work with.

 ## How to load XML files into a database

 Loading XML files to a database with `xml2db` can be as simple as: